kalmarunionenctf/kalmarctf/2025/misc/paper-viper/solution/README.md

 `byte` and `bytearray`, `dtype`, `type` (the numpy attribute), `ctypes`, `format`, `buffer` and dict unwrapping as a way to pass keyword arguments to functions in a way to bypass text filters (since the dictionary keys are string literals that can be constructed past the filter).

 ## The solution:
-During the CTF there were two solves, by two familiar faces when it comes to pyjails, from MMM and oh_word from Infobahn.
+During the CTF there were two solves, by two familiar faces when it comes to pyjails, by Lyndon from MMM and oh_word from Infobahn.

-oh_word's solve went the intended route to obtain `type` and then did memory exploitation, presumably via the bytes class object.
+oh_word's solve went the intended route to obtain `type` and then did memory exploitation.

+Lyndon's solve was an unintended solution based on an intended route for the UofTCTF challenges.

 ### Getting a type primitive:
 The challenge source contains a strong hint to try to obtain a `type` primitive via the one exposed `numpy` function `genfromtxt`.
 Having `type` would allow us to obtain references to class objects of builtin types but also of `asteval`-internal types for which we have access to their instances.

 The easiest way to find this is to do some smart searches in the `numpy` library.
-E.g. if we search for `type(self.` we get 4 results, of which only 2 aren't in test files.
+E.g. if we search for "`type(self.`" we get 4 results, of which only 2 aren't in test files.
 More broad searches will also find it, though we would have more work in eliminating occurrences where either the arguments aren't user-controlled, or the results won't be reachable from the calling context.

 From the two results we get there is one in `MaskedArray.count`:
 ```python